wanyi2882/Project-2-React/README.md

 6. Express
 - Unopinionated web framework for Node.js.
 A middleware for processing incoming requests and sends backs responses.

+7. Heroku
+- Cloud platform that alows us to host our server.

+8. Netlify
+- Platform that allows us to host our static browser page.

-7. Bootstrap
+9. Bootstrap
 - CSS Framework for building responsive, mobile-first sites.

-8. React Moment
+10. React Moment
 - Custom display dates and times in JavaScript.

-9. Axios
+11. Axios
 - Promise based HTTP client for the browser.

-10. React Icons
+12. React Icons
 - Library  which consolidates famous icons libraries such as Font Awesome and Heroicons for website .

-11. Google Fonts
+13. Google Fonts
 - Library which includes free and open source font families.

 ## 6. Testing Steps